Two Mysterious Cities

 Catalhöyük was a Neolithic settlement in southern Anatolia (“land where the sun rises”), modern-day Turkey.
 It existed from ca. 7500 to 5700 BC.
 The settlement rises sixty-five feet above the surrounding plain.
 It is the largest and best-preserved Neolithic site found to date.
 Cappadocia’s underground cities were built thousands of years later, around 1000 BC, under the ground in eastern Anatolia.
 One of these cities was large enough to shelter 20,000 people.

 These two ancient places share a mystery, yet Catalhöyük is built like a honeycomb, all connected, with entrances on the rooftops, and Cappadocia’s underground cities span miles, connected by tunnels.
 They look as different as two cities can look.
-They are not even occupying the same strata of earth.
+They do not even occupy the same strata of earth.
 So what is it that these two places share?

 The people who built Catalhöyük and Cappadocia had an impressive understanding of caves.
 This is knowledge they inherited from millennia before, passed on to them from people who learned about caves at Lascaux, ca. 16,000 BC.
 This is what links these two ancient wonders together.
 The people who built them both had to know about caves.
 This leads us to a couple of questions.